NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 Look at the `RFChat` code to understand how it works: It checks if data is available from the radio and writes it to the serial port.
 Then, it reads data from the serial port and writes it to the radio.
 Note that it sends and recevies multi-byte packets.

+You'll notice that the radio library blinks one of the LEDs when data is sent or received.

 ## Sending Useful Data